Public Education in Oregon

 Early Learning in Oregon

-The 2011 Legislature created the Early Learning Council (ELC), a governor-appointed policy and rulemaking body charged with creating a more coordinated service delivery system in an effort to improve kindergarten readiness and achieve Governor’s Kitzhaber’s 40-40-20 vision for the 190,294 at-risk children ages 0–6 across Oregon.
+The 2011 Legislature created the Early Learning Council (ELC), a governor-appointed policy and rulemaking body charged with creating a more coordinated service delivery system that improves kindergarten readiness and ensures that children up to six years old have the holistic supports so critical to educational success.
 In 2013, the Legislature formed the Early Learning Division to carry out this work overseen by the council.
 The division also includes the Office of Child Care.

-The division is also responsible for implementing Early Learning Hubs — Oregon’s new community-based service delivery system for young children and their families — across the state.
+The division is also responsible for implementing Early Learning Hubs — Oregon’s community-based service delivery system for young children and their families — across the state.

 K–12 Education in Oregon

-Oregon’s four-year high school graduation rate is 68.7 percent, and the one-year dropout rate is 3.98 percent.
+Oregon’s four-year high school graduation rate is 74 percent.

 The governor serves as the superintendent of schools and appoints a deputy to lead the work of the Department of Education.
 In 2015, Governor Kate Brown appointed Salam Noor to serve as the Deputy Superintendent of Public Instruction for K–12 education.
-The department works closely with the State Board of Education to develop policy and strategies to improve outcomes for K–12 students.
+The department works with the State Board of Education to develop policy and strategies to improve outcomes for K–12 students.

 State Board of Education

-The Legislature created the State Board of Education in 1951 to oversee the state’s schools and community colleges.
-The board sets educational policies and standards for Oregon's 197 public school districts, 17 community college districts, and 20 educational service districts.
-All of these agencies have separate governing bodies responsible for transacting business within their jurisdictions.
+The Oregon Legislature created the Board in 1951 to oversee the state’s schools.
+The board sets educational policies and standards for Oregon's 197 public school districts and 20 educational service districts.
+All of these agencies have separate, locally-elected governing bodies responsible for transacting business within their jurisdictions.
 The State Board of Education is the body responsible for promulgating administrative rules that the Department of Education implements.

-The seven-member board is appointed by the governor and confirmed by the Senate.
+The board is comprised of seven members appointed by the governor and confirmed by the senate.
 Five members represent Oregon’s five congressional districts, and two members represent the state at large.
 Members serve four-year terms and are limited to two consecutive terms.
 Board members elect their chair each year.
-The state board meets at least six times per year and the public is welcome to attend meetings.
+The board meets at least six times per year and their meetings are open to the public.